poppy-project/poppy-docs/en/getting-started/visualize.md

 Simulated versions of all Poppy robots (Humanoid, Torso, and Ergo Jr) are available.

 Connection with two main "simulators" were developed:
-* using [V-REP](http://www.coppeliarobotics.com): a virtual robot experimentation platform
+* using [ CoppeliaSim](http://www.coppeliarobotics.com): a virtual robot experimentation platform
 * using [a 3D web viewer](http://simu.poppy-project.org): lighter but without physics support

 > **Caution** At the moment, only the Poppy Ergo Jr can be used in the web visualizer.
-If you want to simulate other creatures, you should use V-REP. Support for the other robots is planned but not expected in the near future.
+If you want to simulate other creatures, you should use CoppeliaSim.
+Support for the other robots is planned but not expected in the near future.

 We think simulation can be a powerful tool.
 It allows the development and test of programs without the need of having a real robot.
 This is especially useful: